About the residency:

 -A CV, resume or short bio highlighting your past artistic experience

 -Maximum 10 digital images in jpeg format and/or video/audio clips.
 Video/audio clips must be under 5 minutes total and sent via URL.

 Applications will only be accepted electronically, but may take the format of written or audio/video recordings.

 Please email all materials to firstname.lastname@example.org.

-Submissions are due July 10th, 2020 at midnight.
-Applicants will be informed of the results by July 24th, 2020.
+The deadline has been extended, submissions are now due July 17th, 2020 at midnight (originally July 10).
+Applicants will be informed of the results by August 3rd, 2020.

 For any questions about the program or application process, please contact Interim Executive Director by email at email@example.com.